rahsunk/61040-assignment3/deliverables/augmentedConceptSpec.md

         requires: schedule and llm exist

         effects:
-            Uses llm to create newSchedule for schedule.owner such that if possible, all given events start, end, and repeat as specified, and task scheduling is optimized by its attributes.
+            Uses llm to create newSchedule with newSchedule.timestamp = schedule.timestamp + 1 for schedule.owner such that if possible, all given events start, end, and repeat as specified, and task scheduling is optimized by its attributes.

             Generally, tasks with a sooner deadline, higher priority level, higher expectedCompletionTime, and higher completionTime are scheduled first.